kevinrsebastian/AndroidBoilerplate/README.md

 # AndroidBoilerplate
 An android project that can be used as a boilerplate for future projects.

-The architecture and libraries used will soon be listed here.

 Things to update when cloning to a new project:
 - The package of java folders and file package names
 - Update package in AndroidManifest